Kaleb Stewart: Personal life and death

 Stewart married Lila Marie Schaller on July 9, 2005.
-They had one child, a son named Ocean Elliot Stewart, born on November 6, 2020.
+They had one child, a son, Ocean Elliot Stewart, who was born on November 6, 2020.

-He graduated from the University of Florida with a master's degree in Urban and Regional Planning in 2009.
-Outside of his music career, Stewart worked as a research analyst for the University of Florida's Shimberg Center for Housing Studies.
-He was also President of the Board of Directors of the Neighborhood Housing and Development Corporation in Gainesville, Florida and a Program Officer at the Florida Community Design Center.
+He graduated from the University of Florida with a master's degree in urban and regional planning in 2009.
+Outside his music career, Stewart worked as a research analyst at the University of Florida's Shimberg Center for Housing Studies.
+He also served as president of the board of directors of the Neighborhood Housing and Development Corporation in Gainesville, Florida, and as a program officer at the Florida Community Design Center.

-Stewart died in his home in Gainesville, Florida on March 25, 2021, at the age of 45, from end-stage liver disease.
-A memorial service was held at Depot Park in Gainesville, Florida on March 31, 2021, and his ashes were later scattered off the coast of Cedar Key, Florida.
+Stewart died at his home in Gainesville, Florida, on March 25, 2021, at the age of 45, from end-stage liver disease.
+A memorial service was held at Depot Park in Gainesville on March 31, 2021, and his ashes were later scattered off the coast of Cedar Key, Florida.

-A benefit concert titled A Musical Tribute to Kaleb Stewart was held in his memory at the New World Brewery in Tampa, Florida on May 15, 2021.
+A benefit concert titled A Musical Tribute to Kaleb Stewart was held in his memory at the New World Brewery in Tampa, Florida, on May 15, 2021.
 Performers at the event included Jeff Brawer, Lou Collazo, Marc Ganancias, David Kibby, Anson Mitchell, John Nowicki, Peter Nuffer, Dan Padilla, Dave Decker, and Buck Sands.